TO DO IN MAINE

 Feel free to take the walking stick in the room or ask for walking poles, and of course, please practice responsible mindfulness while walking the trials.

-The Granite Hall is a penny candy store and gift shop located in Round Pond.
+The Granite Hall is an old-fashioned penny candy store, with a fascinating history.
+Please read about it on their website.
+The shop is located in Round Pond.
 GPS it, or you might just drive right by it.

 Now you may not think you need candy, but I assure you, not one of my guests has regretted the visit.
 Why?
 Because once you step inside, your heart will be taken back in time… the screen door squeaks, the kids laugh, and the parents are calm. and oh my the candy, large vintage jars of penny candy…